It may be hard to believe, but some of the activities that you love may actually be causing you pain.

 Learning to Drive

-Take for instance learning to drive a car.
-When we got our learner’s license and started driving, we had to sequentially and intentionally think about every step in the learning process.
+Think about learning how to drive a car, for example.
+When you got your learner’s permit and started driving, you had to sequentially and intentionally think about every step in the learning process.

 This a great example of habitation and the learning process from cortex to subcortex, voluntary to involuntary.

-The Truth is that the brain cannot distinguish between good input and bad Input and sometimes the activities you love may actually be causing you pain.
+The brain cannot distinguish between good input and bad input.
+As a result, sometimes the activities you love to do repetitively may actually be causing you pain.

 Let’s look at some examples.

-The more we sit in a poor posture and slouch forward, the more our brain learns to keep our muscles in this pattern and the harder it becomes over time to sit up straight.
-This leads to pulling, wear and tear, less than optimal breathing and blood flow, compression of the digestive system and over time other common health ailments.
+The more we sit in a poor posture and slouch forward, the more our brain learns to keep our muscles in this pattern, and over time, it becomes harder to sit up straight.
+This leads to slumped posture, affecting breathing and blood flow, greater compression on joints and the digestive system, neck tension, and other common health ailments.

-And how about our favourite activities.
-How we train certain muscles to perform when we do the same physical exercise day in and day out, week after week.
-I am referring to the same flow class sequence, your one-sided golf swing or training for a half marathon.
+And how about your favorite activities?
+We train specific muscles to perform repeatedly and successfully when we do the same physical exercise day in and day out, week after week.
+This could be the same yoga class sequence, a one-sided golf swing, or going for a daily walk or hike but never doing any inquiry to ensure the correct muscles are working.

-Give some thought to how these repetitive activities you love may actually be causing you pain.
+Give some thought to how these repetitive actions and activities you love may actually be causing you pain.